Three Overlooked Signs of Depression in Teenagers and Adolescents

 Teenagers and adolescents go through ever-evolving shifts in their attitudes, interests, and personality.
 It can be hard for parents to tell what could be a sign of mental illness, like depression, or what is just a symptom of youth.
-However, the symptoms of depression can have a drastic impact on your teen’s life.
+However, the symptoms of depression can have a drastic impact on your teen's life.
 Depression can also lead many teens to begin to abuse substances.
 Fortunately, there is treatment available.
-Boys’ mental health treatment at Stonewater Adolescent Recovery Center, we’re committed to helping teens overcome their challenges.
-With the help of our boy’s mental health treatment and dual diagnosis treatment program, we treat depression and addiction simultaneously.
-For more information about the mental health and substance abuse treatment options available, please contact Stonewater Adolescent Recovery Center today at 662.373.2828.
+At the depression treatment program at Stonewater Adolescent Recovery Center, we're committed to helping teens overcome their challenges.
+With the help of our dual diagnosis treatment program, we treat depression and addiction simultaneously.
+For more information about the treatment options available, please contact Stonewater Adolescent Recovery Center today at 662.373.2828.

 If you are a teen or adolescent and you are struggling with depression as well as thoughts of suicide, have HOPE: Hold On, Pain Ends.
 Please call the National Suicide Prevention Hotline at 1-800-273-8255.

 Contact Stonewater Adolescent Recovery CenterUntreated depression in adolescence can lead to experimentation with drugs and alcohol.
 Often, depression is a sign substance abuse has already started.
 If you are concerned about your adolescent or teen, call Stonewater Adolescent Recovery Center today.
 Our innovative establishment serving Mississippi and the south is unique.
 We meet each client's individualized needs with a comprehensive treatment plan for residential treatment, recovery, academics, and beyond.
 We offer a range of therapeutic options to support teens suffering from depression and substance abuse, such as:

 - Dialectical behavior therapy (DBT)